 Force Logout

-In WordPress it is actually very easy to force all your users to log out by changing the security keys stored in your wp-config file.
+In Wordpress it is actually very easy to force all your users to log out by changing the security keys stored in your wp-config file.
 You can read how to do this here.

 What you’ll need to do is open the wp-config.php file on your wordpress install and locate the lines that look like this.